w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

   - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
   - Prefer single-threaded performance over higher cores count.
 A comparison of single-threaded performance can be found [here](https://www.cpubenchmark.net/singleThread.html).
 - **Storage**
   - An NVMe SSD of 1 TB (As it should be reasonably sized to deal with blockchain growth).
 An estimation of current chain snapshot sizes can be found [here](https://paranodes.io/DBSize).
-In general the latency is more important than the throughput.
+In general, the latency is more important than the throughput.
 - **Memory**
   - 16GB DDR4 ECC.
 - **System**
   - Linux Kernel 5.16 or newer.
 - **Network**
   - The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
-This is required to support a large number of para-chains and allow for proper congestion control in busy network situations.
+This is required to support a large number of parachains and allow for proper congestion control in busy network situations.

 The specs posted above are not a *hard* requirement to run a validator, but are considered best practice.
 Running a validator is a responsible task; using professional hardware is a must in any way.